-If you read the toothpaste article you will know that I said that after you brush, spit out the toothpaste but DO NOT RINSE.
+If you have read the toothpaste article you will know that after you brush, you should spit out the toothpaste but DO NOT RINSE.
 This leaves a bit of toothpaste on your teeth that keeps protecting your mouth.

 So there’s not much point in using a mouthwash at the same time as brushing your teeth.

 But mouthwash can be really good at protecting your teeth when used at a separate time to brushing.
 A good time to rinse with a fluoride mouthwash is after lunch or when you come in from a day out.
 As long as it is not straight after brushing, it is beneficial.